History of the Ottawa Senators (since 1992): 2006–07: Trip to the Stanley Cup Finals

 The 2006–07 Senators thus became the first Ottawa team to be in the Stanley Cup Finals since the 1927 Stanley Cup Finals.
 Despite the 80-year gap, one fan attended games both the 1927 and the 2007 Finals—the third game of the series and first home game for Ottawa on June 2 was attended by 99-year-old Russell Williams as a guest of the Senators.
 He had attended the last Finals game in Ottawa on April 13, 1927, played in the old Ottawa Auditorium.
 The 1927 and 2007 games were won by both Senators teams respectively.

 The city was swept up in the excitement of being in the Finals.
 Businesses along all the main streets posted large hand-drawn "Go Sens Go" signs, residents put up large displays in front of their homes or decorated their cars.
 A large Senators flag was draped on the City Hall, along with a large video screen showing the games.
 A six-story likeness of Daniel Alfredsson was hung on the Corel building and the Senators organization held rallies at City Hall, and car rallies of decorated cars paraded from Lynx stadium, through downtown to Scotiabank Place.

 The series marked the first time that an NHL team with a captain from Europe had made the Finals, as Senators captain Alfredsson hails from Sweden.
-(Previously, only Americans or Canadians had captained teams in the Finals.)
+Previously, only Americans or Canadians had captained teams in the Finals.
 Alfredsson would be one of the bright lights for the Senators in the series, as he had been in all the playoff series.
 But he would be one of the few bright lights as Anaheim won the series in five games bolstered by strong defensive play and opportunistic scoring.

 The first two games were in Anaheim, both won by the Ducks by one-goal margins.
-Game 3 went to the Senators, but Game 4 in Ottawa was won by the Ducks, for an insurmountable three games to one lead.
-The Ducks would finish the series in Game 5 at home.
-The Ducks had been favoured to win the Cup since before the season started.
-The Senators were the third consecutive Canadian franchise to reach the Final and they suffered the same fate as the Calgary Flames of 2004 and the Edmonton Oilers of 2006.
+Game three went to the Senators, but game four in Ottawa was won by the Ducks for an insurmountable three games to one lead.
+The Ducks would finish the series in game five at home.